 2) A vs. B for efficiency

 In the prior examples, we kept average deal size the same.
-However, for many of Insight’s portfolio companies, average deal size is not the same.
+However, for many of Insight’s portfolio companies (and ScaleUp companies generally), average deal size is not the same.
 In fact, most have an initiative or two (ahem, ABM) in place to drive up the average deal size.
 Average deal size can also shift with marketing channel mix.
-These are all reasons it’s critical to factor in average deal size when assessing marketing effectiveness and efficiency.
+These are all reasons why it’s critical to factor in average deal size when assessing marketing effectiveness and efficiency.

 - Effectiveness: MQL volume and conversion rates are the same for B vs. C, meaning the number of opportunities is the same.
 However, would you choose B over C?
 While there is the same number of opportunities, the value of the opportunities is different.
 C, with the higher average deal size, is generating 2x the dollar value of opportunities.